How to choose a web development company for your WordPress website

 - Name a website you wished you’d built.

-To sum up, the success of your web project depends not only on the ability of the developers you choose but on your working relationship with them.
+To sum up, when you choose a web development company, the success of your web project depends not only on the ability of the developers but on your working relationship with them.
 Use research and personal recommendations to find suitable candidates and then be guided by their interest in the brief.
 Most of all, if you can’t quickly contact or build up a working relationship with a developer, cross them straight off the list.